RealHenkDenkt/RealHenkDenkt/README.md

 The software presented here has been designed to help researching numbers and their properties.

-All software is presented 'as it' without warranty.
+All software is presented 'as is' without warranty.